dmbarbour/glas/docs/GlasDesign.md

 ## Glas Programs

 Glas defines a standard program model designed for staging, composition, and compilation of programs, while being easy to interpret.
-This model is used when defining language modules, streaming binaries, automated tests, and is suitable for transaction machine applications.
+This model is used when defining language modules, binary extraction, automated tests, and is suitable for transaction machine applications.
 However, it is possible to support many other program models within a mature Glas system via binary extraction or acceleration.

 Glas programs are stack-based.
 Valid Glas programs have static stack arity, i.e. branches are balanced and loops are stack-invariant.
 To detect errors ahead-of-time where feasible, other ad-hoc type safety analyses are recommended but not required.
 In general, Glas programs are responsible for verifying other Glas programs.